sillycross/mlpds/README.md

 ### Benchmark results

-* The benchmarks are run on my laptop, with Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz (4 Core 8 Hyperthreads, although all the tests below are single-threaded), and 2x16GB Corsair DDR4 2400MT DRAM.
-I measured that one DRAM round-trip takes 70 nanosecond (or equivalently, 14.3M op/s) when the system is in idle state.
+* The benchmarks are run on my laptop, with Intel Core i7-7700HQ CPU @ 2.80GHz (4 Core 8 Hyperthreads, although all benchmarks are single-threaded), and 2x16GB Corsair DDR4 2400MT DRAM.
+I measured that one DRAM round-trip takes 70 ns (14.3M op/s) when the system is in idle state.

 * 64-bit integer key.
 "Lookup (16M)" means lookup on a set containing 16 million elements, etc.